ubports/docs.ubports.com/sdk/apps/qml/QtQml/Package.rst

 Attached Properties
 -------------------

--  **:ref:`name <sdk_qtqml_package#name-attached-prop>`** : string
+-  :ref:`name <sdk_qtqml_package_name>` : string

 Detailed Description
 --------------------

 The Package class is used in conjunction with :ref:`VisualDataModel <sdk_qtqml_visualdatamodel>` to enable delegates with a shared context to be provided to multiple views.

-Any item within a Package may be assigned a name via the :ref:`Package.name <sdk_qtqml_package#name-attached-prop>` attached property.
+Any item within a Package may be assigned a name via the :ref:`Package.name <sdk_qtqml_package_name>` attached property.

 The example below creates a Package containing two named items; *list* and *grid*.
 The third item in the package (the Rectangle) is parented to whichever delegate it should appear in.
 This allows an item to move between views.

 .. code:: qml